freiheit-com/kuberpult/services/cd-service/README.md

 If you are using helm you can set the value `pgp.keyRing` to the content of the `keyring.gpg` file.

-Fdccd will now reject all mannifests without valid signature.
+Kuberpult will now reject all mannifests without valid signature.

 Now sign your manifest files.